serbanlex/studio-infocus/README.md

 # Studio-Infocus website
-This is a presentation website that promotes a young photographer's work and skills in Timisoara.
+This is a presentation website that promotes a young photographer's work and skills in Timisoara.<br>
-The site is available [here](https://studioinfocus.ro/)
+The site is available [here]("https://studioinfocus.ro/").

 ### Code quality requirements